akeneo/pim-api-docs/content/resources.md

 **Product values of a localizable attribute**

-The `short_description` attribute is scopable but not localizable, so it can hold several data values, up to one for each locale.
+The `short_description` attribute is localizable but not scopable, so it can hold several data values, up to one for each locale.
 ```json
 {
   "short_description": [